jeffchiudev/portfolio-landing-page/README.md

 _Best viewed in Mozilla Firefox or Google Chrome_

+_To clone repository to your local machine_

+* In GIT bash, make directory (command: mkdir) that you'd like to clone remote repository in.
+* In GIT bash, type in command "$ git clone https://github.com/jeffchiudev/portfolio-landing-page"
+* To open in GIT bash, type in command "$ code ." and file should open into VScode.

 ## Known Bugs

 _Currently optimized for desktop browsing.
 Smart device integration will be added soon_